shukla-yash/shukla-yash.github.io/_pages/contact.md

 {% include base_path %}

+Email is the best way to contact me.

-Email: yshukla AT wpi DOT edu
+My email ID is: yash DOT shukla AT tufts DOT edu